 Introduction / History

-The known history of the Sansi dates back to their defeat in the Moghal wars, which took place between the 1500's and the 1700's.
+The known history of the Sansi dates to their defeat in the Moghal Wars, which took place between the 1500s and the 1700s.
 When they lost their lands in these wars, the Sansi began to roam northern India and became known as a wandering community.
+They were forced to beg for food.
+To survive, some adopted habits such as stealing and cattle rustling, and became known as criminals during colonial days, which ended in 1947.
+In 1952 they were released from this stigma, at least on the government record books.
 Due to ongoing conflicts between the Hindus and Muslims, Pakistan was established as a separate Muslim state in 1947.
 At the partition, the Sansi, along with other Muslims of the Eastern Punjab region, migrated to Pakistan.
-There, they lived below the poverty line and were forced to beg for food.
-In order to survive, some adopted habits such as stealing and cattle-lifting, and became part of the "criminal castes."
+Most Muslim Sansis live in Pakistan, but a small number are in India.
+They are associated with the Bhils, but they speak Eastern Punjabi, a major language spoken by millions of others.

-The Sansi desperately need to be socially educated.
-Spiritually, their greatest need is justice—to be treated as valuable people and lifted out of oppression and depression.
+The Sansi desperately need to be given justice and acceptance.
+Their greatest need is justice—to be treated as valuable people and lifted out of poverty.
 Only God can bring inner healing to the Sansi and give them the stability and security they have needed for so long.

 Pray for His kingdom to come and his will to be done among the Sansi people.
 Pray for a movement of Sansi households to study the Bible and accept the blessings of Christ.
 Pray for a spiritual hunger that will drive the Sansi people to the arms of Jesus.
 Pray for workers who are filled with the fruit and the power of the Holy Spirit to go to the Sansi people.

 Scripture Prayers for the Sansi (Muslim traditions) in India.